This is Day 30 for the 2019 99 Days to FASDay

 You can find more information and videos about the F words on the CanChild website, including a PDF of the Six F Words poster.

-Check back tomorrow for Day 31 on our 99 day journey to International Fetal Alcohol Spectrum Disorder Awareness Day.
+Visit Day 31 of 99 Days to FASDay: FASD and Therapy for the next day in our 99 day journey to International Fetal Alcohol Spectrum Disorder Awareness Day.